Bytestorm5/GalaxyGen/README.md

 The Blue and Green channels encode the ID, and are determined as such:
  - **Blue Channel:** `id // 255`
  - **Green Channel:** `id % 255`
+ More intuitively, you can consider the Blue and Green channels to be the quotient and remainder of dividing the ID of the object by 255.

+ This approach limits us to creating 65280 instances of any given object (Hyperlanes or Stars).
+The Hyperlanes become the more important bottleneck, and limit us to roughly 7000-9000 stars, which is more than enough for most generations.

+ This can pretty easily be expanded by utilizing more of the Red channel (i.e. Giving Hyperlanes a _range_ of Red Channel values rather than just one), should the need arise.
 ### Country/Resource Rendering
 TBD
 ## Roadmap